cdapio/cdap/docs/developer-guide/source/rest.rst

 =======================

-Use the Reactor Client HTTP API to deploy or delete Applications and manage the life cycle of Flows, Procedures and MapReduce jobs.
+Use the Reactor Client HTTP API to deploy or delete Applications and manage the life cycle of Flows, Procedures, MapReduce jobs, Workflows, and Custom Services.

 Deploy an Application
 ---------------------